adafruit/samd-peripherals/README.rst

 The header files in `samd` define the common API between the two series.
 Logic with most code shared lives in a corresponding .c file.
 Functions with mostly different implementations are in a .c file of the same name under the series specific directory, such as `samd21`.
+Includes are relative to the top of the repo so make sure to add the location of the library to your includes path with something
+like:

+`-Iperipherals/`

 In your Makefile create a variable which stores the series such as `CHIP_FAMILY` and alter the source files depending on it.
 For example (from [here](https://github.com/adafruit/circuitpython/blob/master/ports/atmel-samd/Makefile)):